Secret believers need your support to survive

-And that’s why our persecuted family in North Korea desperately needs emergency food relief.
+And that’s why North Korean Christians desperately need emergency food relief.

 According to the UN’s World Food Programme (WFP) and its Food and Agriculture Organization (FAO), an “estimated 10 million people—40 percent of the country’s population—are in urgent need of food.”